rtavares/bi-costs-calculator/README.md

 - Project tasks manager - [Make](https://www.gnu.org/software/make/) - 3.81
 - Code Version Control System - [Git](https://git-scm.com/) - 2.39.3
 - DVCS host - GitHub
-- OS - MacOS Sonona - 14.5
+- OS - MacOS Sonoma - 14.5
 ### Development environments
 - On top of local OS, inside a virtual environment
-- On containers using Docker - TBD
+- On containers using Docker
 ## Local setup
 - Clone the code repository to your local development folder - `git clone https://github.com/rtavares/bi-costs-calculator.git`
   - The "project root" is the directory `project` from where the commands should be run.